Today, I’m going to show you how to go stealth camping in the city.

 - Truck Stops – Flying J, Pilot, and Love’s are truck stop chains that all welcome overnight parking, although you must park in a designated area (not with all the overnighting big rigs).

 - Rest Areas – The laws for camping at rest areas vary from state to state.
 Many states, however, do allow you to sleep at rest stops for a short period of time (often up to 8 hours), although you must stay inside your vehicle.

-- Just Go Camping – You might have your reasons for urban camping, but if you’re just passing through and looking for a place to sleep for the night, there are countless free dispersed campsites located throughout the country that are likely a more relaxing (if less convenient) choice.
+- Just Go Camping – You might have your reasons for urban camping, but if you’re just passing through and are looking for a place to sleep for the night, there are countless free dispersed campsites located across the country that are likely a more relaxing (if less convenient) choice.